NYPL/metadata-documentation/workflows/remediation/deleting.md

 1. At the bottom of the table containing the overview of the item, click **Delete this item**

 ### Deleting Captures
+1. Confirm the capture record meets the [criteria for deletion](/metadata-documentation/workflows/remediation/deleting/#overview)
+   1. Captures with identifiers in the Capture IDs field should never be deleted, see [Capture Records in MMS with No Assets](/metadata-documentation/workflows/troubleshooting/#capture-record-in-mms-with-no-assets)
 1. Navigate to the **Capture inventory** tab of the item record
 1. To delete a single capture:
    1. In the **Delete column** of the capture's row, click **X**